gautamkumar1/Domorph-Agent/README.md

 This will replace all occurrences of "Gautam" with "Amit" in the index.html file.

-### 2. Intelligent Element Updates
+### 2. Targeted Element Updates

-For more precise updates to specific elements, use natural language:
+For precise updates to specific elements:

 ```
 @filename.html instruction about what to change